CromwellCruiser/substack_digest/README.md

     Frequency: 0 8 * * * \
 		(Note: This is 8:00 AM daily, use another time (24hr format), e.g. '22' if you'd like an evening digest instead.)\
     Target Type: HTTP\
-    URL: (Copy the "Trigger URL" from your Cloud Function 'Trigger' tab).\
+    URL: (Copy the URL that appears next to 'region' when you're on the main page for your Cloud function.
+You should have made a note of this)
     HTTP Method: GET\
     Auth Header: Add OIDC token (Select your default App Engine service account).
 3. Configure optional settings > Attempt deadline config: set to 30m.
 If you receive a lot of substack emails, the function may run longer than the default 3 minutes and lead to failure.